UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

 Set up the building model structure
 -----------------------------------

-1. **Create a new package** for your simulation experiment
+1. **Create a new package** for your simulation experiment.

   * Open dialog: *File* -> *New* -> *Package* and fill in the field *Name of new package:* "ThermalModelHouse" and click OK

   * Mark the new package *ThermalModelHouse* in the package browser and save it with *File* -> *Save* in the file *ThermalModelHouse.mo* in a folder of your choice.

-2. **Create a new building model**, based on the template model class *BuildingTemplate*.
-Therefore insert a new building model in the previous defined package as follows:
+2. **Create a new building model** based on the template model class *BuildingTemplate*.
+That means you insert a new building model into the previously defined package as follows:

   .. figure:: /images/TutorialMZM01.*
      :scale: 50 %